-The advantage of this method is the scalability.
+The advantage of this method is its scalability.
 You need to spot the vendor with the maximum number of customers and bet that it is good based on the crowd’s preference.
 However, on the flip side, the crowd need not always be right.

-Option 2 is very similar to Technical Analysis, where one scans for opportunities based on the current trend, aka the market’s preference.
+Option 2 is similar to Technical Analysis, where one scans for opportunities based on the current trend, aka the market’s preference.

 1.3 – Setting expectations

-- Trades – TA is best used to identify short term trades.
-Do not use TA to identify long term investment opportunities.
-Long term investment opportunities are best identified using fundamental analysis.
+- Trades – TA is best used to identify short-term trades.
+Do not use TA to identify long-term investment opportunities.
+Long-term investment opportunities are best identified using fundamental analysis.
 Also, If you are a fundamental analyst, use TA to calibrate the entry and exit points.

 Key takeaways from this chapter

 - Technical Analysis is a popular method to develop a point of view on markets.
 Besides, TA also helps in identifying entry and exit points.

 - Technical Analysis visualizes the actions of market participants in the form of stock charts.